ancap-ch/from-en/pcm/Universally Preferable Behaviour/p01_ch04_pref.md

 Preferences, wey be how we dey prefer, dey d centre of any methodology, wey be how things dey run, dey claim say e dey talk true – value of d words wey dem dey yan.
 The science method, for instance, na wetin dem know say how e dey prefer for reasons wey dey consistent and wetin based on observation or experience, na wetin dem born am with am.

-For dis sense, “preferable” nor mean “e kind of better” but wetin dey “required.”
+For dis sense, “preferable” nor mean “e kind of better” but wetin dey “required”.
 If you wan live, e dey preferred everywhere for d world say make you comot yourself  say you wan eat arsenic.
 If you wish to know real truth about reality, e dey preferred everywhere for d world say your theories wey you get go dey consistent for inside  and dem go fit verify d experience wey fit follow am.
-“Wetin dem prefer d world” kon  translate to “wetin nor too dey required,” but we go keep d word “preferable” take differentiate between those optional things for human being nor get perfection and  those physical things wey nor get perfection and e nor dey optional like gravity.
+“Wetin dem prefer d world” kon  translate to “wetin nor too dey required”, but we go keep d word “preferable” take differentiate between those optional things for human being nor get perfection and  those physical things wey nor get perfection and e nor dey optional like gravity.

 As e dey similar, if theories of correct good behaviuor go be true, then dem go must at least dey consistent for inside and outside.
 For other word, theory wey be good correct behaviour wey nor clear and e dey against eself nor go fit be true – and theory of good correct behaviour wey nor clear and e dey against eself and e near wetin dem prefer everywhere for d world nor go fit be true.